acst52/Day-Dashboard/README.md

 # Day-Dashboard - Group Project 1!

 Hi and welcome to our README for the first group project!
 This proposal outlines a day dashboard that users can visit to get an overview of their time, whether it be their day, week or month.
-Users can write in checklists of tasks or items to buy, check them off, gain some motivation from a random quote, and see a calendar that has holidays blocked off based on their region.
-Users can interact with cute elements including selecting their daily mood, write down their thoughts etc all in a calming visually pleasing application.
-The color and mood of the application changes based on time of day (sunrise, sunset)
+Users can write in checklists of tasks or items to buy, check them off, gain some motivation from a random quote, and interact with cute elements including a random joke generator and love calculator. *Start your day off right with day dashboard!*

 ### Motivation
 The motivation for this application is to provide users a place to write down their to-do lists that is aesthetic and satisfying to promote motivation and productivity.